sdancer/cc_log_viewer/README.md

 ---

-## WARNING: log_patch.js
+## ⚠️ log_patch.js

-**`log_patch.js` is for experienced users only.**

-This file patches the Claude Code binary to intercept all fetch calls.
-It:
+For advanced users only.
+Patches Claude Code to intercept fetch calls.

-- Logs ALL request headers including **authorization tokens and API keys**
-- Logs ALL request/response bodies which may contain **sensitive data**
-- Writes to `~/.claude_requests.log` and sends to the log server

-**Security risks:**
-- Credentials are written to disk in plaintext
-- Credentials are transmitted to the log server
-- Anyone with access to the log file or viewer can see your API keys

-**Only use if:**
-- You understand the security implications
-- You're on a secure, private machine
-- You clean up log files after debugging
-- You never commit credentials to version control

-**Do not use in production or shared environments.**
+**Logs credentials and sensitive data in plaintext.** Only use on secure, private machines.
+Clean up logs after debugging.